Cyprus Road Trip

 Day Trip to Wild Beach and Coral Beach

-Our rental car afforded us the opportunity to explore up along the west coast north of Paphos.
+Our rental car allowed us to explore the west coast north of Paphos.
 Wild Beach was about an hour’s drive from our complex.
-We wandered the beach for a while and settled on a quiet corner to settle in for a rest and a swim.
+We wandered the beach for a while and found a quiet corner to rest and swim.

-There was hardly anyone at the beach.
-Maybe one or two other couples.
-Magical.
-At first touch the water was cold but as soon as you were in, it was refreshing and invigorating.
+There was hardly anyone at the beach, maybe one or two other couples.
+It was magical.
+At first, the water was cold, but as soon as you were in, it was refreshing and invigorating.

 Di is taking in the views at Wild Beach north of Paphos